Microsoft Advertising: History

 On September 10, 2012, adCenter was renamed to Bing Ads, and the Search Alliance was renamed the Yahoo!
 Bing Network.

 In April 2015, the Yahoo! partnership was modified; Yahoo!
 Search will only have to feature Bing results on the "majority" of desktop traffic, leaving the company open to "enhance the search experience" non-exclusively on both desktop and mobile.
 Additionally, Microsoft will take over as the exclusive seller of ads delivered through Bing.
 Yahoo! will sell its own ads through its new in-house Gemini platform.

 On June 29, 2015, AOL Inc. announced a deal and partnership to take over the majority of Microsoft's ad sales business.
 Under the pact, AOL will take over the sale of display, video, and mobile ads on various Microsoft platforms in nine countries, including Brazil, Canada, the United States, and the United Kingdom.
 As many as 1200 Microsoft employees involved with the business will be transferred to AOL.
 In turn, AOL's properties will replace Google Search with Bing, and display Bing Ads sold by Microsoft.

 In May 2018, Bing Ads released additional productivity and time-saving tools for users managing their campaigns via Bing Ads Editor.

 On April 30, 2019, Bing Ads was re-branded to Microsoft Advertising.

 On August 5, 2019, Microsoft acquired PromoteIQ, a leading provider of vendor marketing technology to online retailers and brands.

 On December 21, 2021, Microsoft announced its plans to acquire Xandr from AT&T. Six months later, Microsoft disclosed that the acquisition had been completed.

+In May 2025, Microsoft confirmed that it would sunset its Invest DSP (formerly known as Xandr).
+As reported by Digiday, the decision to end its DSP operations was driven by the company's AI priorities: "Our commitment to more private and personalized advertising experiences for a conversational and agentic world is not achievable with the industry’s current DSP model and, therefore, it no longer aligns with our investment in this future."